 This is a guest post from my dear friend Jo Passmore.
 We’ve traveled years and miles together, both buffeted and blessed by the Lord.
 May her wit and wisdom help you rise from the ashes of your own history, stronger for the experience.
-Remember, God wastes nothing.
+Christian victory is a possible because God wastes nothing.

-I am sending a thought I had written quite awhile ago.
-I will give some background for the women that may not know I had been married before and my marriage ended causing great heartbreak and turmoil, but out of the ashes came something that steadied me for other fires that were yet to come.
+I’m sharing a thought I wrote about quite awhile ago.
+For women who don’t know me, here’s some background.
+Previously divorce, the ending of that marriage caused great heartbreak and turmoil, but out of the ashes came something that steadied me for other fires that were yet to come.

-That’s the reason I am sending it again.
+That’s the reason I am writing this again.
 There are fires all around us.

 “For this is the love of God, that we keep His commandments.” – 1 John 5:3